Book the Flu Vaccination

-Whilst flu vaccination does not prevent against COVID-19, a flu vaccination is critical to protecting the general health of Australians from influenza, which can take between 100 to 1,000 lives per year depending on the severity.
+Flu vaccinations are critical to protecting the general health of Australians from influenza, which can take many lives per year depending on the severity.

 Expert medical advice is that everyone aged six months and over should be vaccinated against influenza this year, and every year, to protect themselves and others in the community.